Canada into women's World Cup semis for 1st time since 1986

 AP Basketball Writer

-SYDNEY (AP) — No one on Canada’s roster was alive the last team the team won a medal at the women’s World Cup.
-Now the Canadians are a win away from winning one for the first time since 1986, when they captured the bronze.
+SYDNEY (AP) — No one on Canada’s roster was alive the last time the team won a medal at the women’s World Cup.
+Now the Canadians are a win away from securing one for the first time since 1986, when they captured the bronze.

 Kia Nurse scored 17 points to lead a balanced Canada team to a 79-60 win over Puerto Rico on Thursday in the quarterfinals.